NexPlayer/TizenWebOS/ps5_xbox_tizen_webos_usage.md

 The following code is a sample to retrieve the metadata from the streams.
 It logs the active cues from the TexTrack corrsponding to the metadata.

-Use <a href="https://nexplayer.github.io/NexPlayer_HTML5_Documentation/#/API?id=nexplayerdecodedatadata" target="_blank"> nexplayer.decodeData </a>  function to decode the VTTCue value['data'] property.
-This property is an ArrayBuffer.

 ```js

   var callBackWithPlayers = function (nexplayerInstance, videoElement) {